armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Nominative (*-dʼa*)

 The Nominative case indicates which noun is performing the action described by the verb.
-This is roughly equivalent to the subject or agent in an English sentence.
 The nominative case also requires [tense marking](#tense) after it.

 <div class="gloss">
 <p class="number"></p>